Tsakos Energy Navigation’s net revenues rose YoY (year-over-year) and from the previous quarter. In 1Q17, its net revenues were $108.2 million.

-On March 17, 2017, Tsakos Energy Navigation (TNP) announced its 4Q16 earnings.
-Its net revenues were $99.1 million, which was $17.0 million more than 3Q16.
+On May 12, 2017, Tsakos Energy Navigation (TNP) announced its 1Q17 earnings.
+Its revenues were $138 million—$8 million more than 4Q16.

 As of May 15, 2017, Wall Street analysts are expecting Deere (DE) to post EPS of $1.67 in fiscal 2Q17.
 That would be a 7.0% rise year-over-year.

 About 39.0% of these analysts have recommended a “buy” for the stock, while 43.0% have recommended a “hold.”

 Analysts are expecting Deere (DE) to post revenue of $7.3 billion in 2Q17, a 2.6% rise year-over-year compared to $7.1 billion in 2Q16.

 In week 19, Citigroup cut the target price for Gener8 Maritime Partners.
 Three analysts recommended a “strong buy” and four recommended a “buy.”